DusanTodorovic5/StockSimulator/README.md

 ### Linux and Mac OS

 User must recompile native libraries written in C++.
-It needs only recompiling, without additional dependencies as no platform specific library was used.
+It needs only recompiling, without additional dependencies as only dependency is [cURL](https://curl.se/) which is preinstalled in Linux and Mac OS

 ## Example